 Participation in the United Nations Global Compact

-We joined the United Nations Global Compact in August 2013, supporting the ten principles relating to the areas of human rights, labour, environment, and anti-corruption.
-We will promote its business activities with a high sense of responsibility and global perspective in order to contribute to the creation of a sustainable world.
+We joined the UN Global Compact in August 2013.
+The UN Global Compact supports ten principles relating to the areas of human rights, labor, environment, and anti-corruption.
+We will promote our business activities with a high sense of responsibility and global perspective in order to contribute to the creation of a sustainable society.

 Fair Personnel Evaluation

-To pass on our DNA, "Technology" and "Honest craftmanship" inherited from our foundation, we have a system to provide ongoing employment opportunities for people after they have reached the mandatory retirement age of 60.
+To pass on our DNA, "honest craftmanship" and "technical skills" inherited from our foundation, we have a system to provide ongoing employment opportunities for people after they have reached the age of mandatory retirement.